Pre-Medicine/Biology Option

 Option Code: 714

-Options in the Biology major require 15 or fewer additional credits (one term) beyond the basic Biology major, and most students can complete the additional Pre-Medicine/Biology option course work in four years.
+Options in the Biology major require 20 or fewer additional credits beyond the basic Biology major, and most students can complete the additional Pre-Medicine/Biology option course work in four years.
 The Pre-Medicine option requires a 3.0 or higher cumulative GPA in major and option course work.
 Courses used to satisfy the Pre-Medicine option requirements also satisfy the Physiology, Writing Intensive Course, Biology and Society, Physics or Computational and Quantitative Applications, and Experiential Learning or Integrative Biology Elective requirements in the Biology major.
 Several courses may also be used to satisfy areas of the Baccalaureate Core.

 Students may not pursue either the Pre-Medicine, Pre-Dentistry, Pre-Veterinary Medicine or Physiology and Behavior options within the Biology major—no dual combinations of these options are permitted.